patternfly/training-scenarios/html-css/modifier-utilities/step3-instructions.md

 It should look like this: `<div class="pf-c-alert pf-m-info pf-m-danger">`

 <strong>Note: </strong> Notice that the color of the third alert changes to blue.
-It didn't change to read because the `pf-m-danger` modifier wasn't applied.
+It didn't change to red because the `pf-m-danger` modifier wasn't applied.
 The reason is that `pf-m-info` and `pf-m-danger` both modify the color of an alert, and `pf-m-info` comes before `pf-m-danger` in the codebase.

 <strong>Note: </strong>Only every apply one modifier class to an element class when two modifier classes change the same styles.